GPII/gpii-architecture-docs/payloads/LocalMatchMaker.md

 ### Input Payload

-The input payload contains all the inputs collected for the final part of the matchmaking process: `userToken, `preferences`, `solutionsRegistryEntries` and `deviceContext`.
+The input payload contains all the inputs collected for the final part of the matchmaking process: `gpiiKey, `preferences`, `solutionsRegistryEntries` and `deviceContext`.

 ```
 {